 For each language, use a qualified, native speaker, who understands your domain, and knows how to work with the latest translation technology.
 So avoid the temptation to use ‘cheaper’ translators for this type of content: crowd-sourcing, half-professionals, or the cheapest translation services out there.
 With single-source content, you need people who understand how single-source authoring works and have experience dealing with it.

-Depending on the single-source toolset you are using, there will a number elements that are worth testing to help minimise difficulties in the run-up to a delivery deadline.
+Depending on the single-source toolset you are using, there will a number of elements that are worth testing to help minimise difficulties in the run-up to a delivery deadline.
 These tests are sometimes ones you can either do using the guidelines or previewing features built into your tool, or work with your localization partner.
 Before you test anything, make sure you have understood how your overall documentation file structure will handle localization – understand and imagine the scenarios that might be involved with having 20+ target languages or local market variants.
 How does your toolset organise for this and how do the relationships between master files and variants or targets work?

 Two testing techniques that can be particularly useful are:

-- Pseudo translation — your localisation partner can take a sample of your content project files and automatically replace your English with characters deliberately designed to simulate the impact of translating into languages that might put pressure on your layouts, such as German, Russian, Chinese, Hebrew or Arabic.
+- Pseudo translation — your localization partner can take a sample of your content project files and automatically replace your English with characters deliberately designed to simulate the impact of translating into languages that might put pressure on your layouts, such as German, Russian, Chinese, Hebrew or Arabic.

-- Source capturing — the localisation partner can check with a sample ‘bundle’ or ‘package’ of your files that the CAT analysis tool would find all of your translatable text, including any that might be hidden in layers, graphics, videos; with single-sourcing, depending on your toolset, it can be trickier to ensure you have prepared the set of files for translation, and not missed anything.
+- Source capturing — the localization partner can check with a sample ‘bundle’ or ‘package’ of your files that the CAT analysis tool would find all of your translatable text, including any that might be hidden in layers, graphics, videos; with single-sourcing, depending on your toolset, it can be trickier to ensure you have prepared the set of files for translation, and not missed anything.

 Single-source content localization done right